 Hey, Gang!
-The 2017-2018 is in full-swing, and while we are all familiar with the raucous confines of The Sweater Centre; many Flyer Fanatics will cheer on UD on the road.
-Whether you plan on checking out the mid-major action in Charleston, Pittsburgh or St. Louis, we’ve got you covered!
-The 2017-18 Blackburn Review Travel Companion is your guide to the best and worst destinations for this year’s road slate.
+The 2018-19 season is in full-swing, and while we are all familiar with the raucous confines of The Sweater Centre; many Flyer Fanatics will cheer on UD on the road.
+Whether you plan on checking out the mid-major action in the Bronx, Pittsburgh or St. Louis, we’ve got you covered!
+The 2019 Blackburn Review Travel Companion is your guide to the best and worst destinations for this year’s road slate.

 Kingston, Rhode Island, is a small village located within South Kingstown.
 In 1722, Kings Towne was divided into North Kingstown and South Kingstown, when New World hipsters decided that adding an “e” at the end of words was something that only those losers back home would do.

 This was a time when locals were still a little uncomfortable about the actions of their fathers during the Great Swamp Fight, when South Kingstown was the site of the mass slaughter of hundreds of Native women and children.
 The area is likely haunted and history buffs can visit the battle site, which is described, quite erotically by Wikipedia as such; “The battle site is commemorated by a rough granite shaft about twenty feet high.
 Around the mound on which the shaft stands are four granite markers engraved with the names of the colonies which took part in the battle.”

 Like any good New England town, Kingston and its surrounding area are flush with historic villages.
 UD Santa can ogle young maidens churning butter and hulking men forging iron using traditional methods.
 Bring the kids, they will be bored out of their minds, but can likely purchase tri-corner hats and replica muskets.
 No childhood is complete without a photo in the stocks.

 There are several art galleries in South Kingstown and Beret Man will surely enjoy browsing the vast selection of nudes while pondering if the flower is a vagina.